FREE Printable Books for Young Kids to Develop Reading Skills

 Alphabeti-cool teaches children the letters of the alphabet.
 Each page features a letter, a picture, and a few words describing the picture.
 This book is great to introduce kids to the alphabet as it uses short, easy-to-remember words and fantastic artwork.

-Use Alphabet Story Mini Books to Teach The Building Blocks of Language
+Use Alphabet Story Mini Books to Teach the Building Blocks of Language

 While Alphabeti-cool introduces the whole alphabet, children may need more detailed lessons to learn each letter.
 DTLK, a children’s craft site, facilitates this with their What Begins With…? series of free printable mini-books.
 Each book is 10 pages long and focuses on one letter.
 It highlights words that begin with that letter by using complete sentences and pictures.